 The transfer will commence once we have received the transfer instruction and any documentation required to support your application.

-A transfer request should be completed within 15 business days from when the transfer request is received (for a Cash Lifetime ISA transfer) and 30 business days for a Stocks and Shares Lifetime ISA transfer.
+A transfer request should be completed within 15 working days from when the transfer request is received (for a Cash Lifetime ISA transfer) and 30 calendar days for a Stocks and Shares Lifetime ISA transfer.

 If you do send funds to us before the Lifetime ISA transfer is complete, they will be retained by us and we will only credit these to your account once the Lifetime ISA transfer has completed.